Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Decomposing Identification Gains and IV Identification Power

-Based on the discussions above, in this section we introduce a novel decomposition of the identification gains of the SV bounds.
-It disentangles the identification gains into components that are attributable to the gains obtained from the IVs and the exogenous covariates.
-To construct the decomposition let us first introduce the benchmark ATE bounds of \citet{manski1990nonparametric} (Manski bounds), which are obtained without reference to IVs and are given by
+In this section, we present a novel decomposition of the identification gains of the SV bounds into components attributable to IVs and exogenous covariates.
+In addition, we introduce the IV identification power index, $IIP$.